 - Our Gardens

-- Eco-Literacy Curriculum Spiral
+- Eco-Literacy Curriculum Intensives

 - Green Partners and Garden Donors

-- Garden Wish List and Volunteers
+- Garden Volunteers

 Eco-literacy is an integrated age-appropriate, standards based environmental curriculum designed to prepare elementary students for the 21st Century.
 Our eco-literacy program works with green partners such as Jodi Levine of Earthroots Field School, Erik Katzmaier a Master Gardens from UCI Extension, SOKA University, and Brad Lancaster a Rainwater Harvesting Consultant to name a few.
 Additionally, the garden relies on numerous Journey parents, faculty and community volunteers!